ClandininLab/bifrost/README.md

 Refer to `bifrost --help` for details about the parameters.

-The configuration also contains a max threads declaration which you should set to an appropriate value.
+The configuration also contains a max threads declaration which you should set to an appropriate value for your hardware.

 #### Slurm configuration